naomi-mali/api-retrospective/README.md

 ### Activity Feed and Notifications
 ---

-15. View Activity Feed
+14. View Activity Feed
     - User Story: *As a user, I can see an activity feed of users I follow to stay updated on their interactions.*
     - Endpoint:
       - GET /api/user/activity - Fetch recent activity of followed users.

-### Messaging
----

-16. Messaging and Conversations
-    - User Story: *As a user, I can send and receive messages in real-time with other users.*
-    - Endpoints:
-      - POST /api/messages - Send messages to users.
-      - GET /api/messages/conversations - View conversations.
-      - GET /api/messages/:conversationId - View messages within a specific conversation.
-      - GET /api/messages/unread - Fetch count of unread messages.

-### Reporting
----

-17. Report Inappropriate Content
-    - User Story: *As a user, I can report inappropriate posts and comments to help maintain a positive community.*
-    - Endpoints:
-      - POST /api/retrospectives/:id/report - Report a retrospective.
-      - POST /api/comments/:commentId/report - Report a comment.

 ### Miscellaneous
 ---

-18. Image Upload and Google Cloud Storage Integration
+15. Image Upload and Google Cloud Storage Integration
     - User Story: *As a developer, I can integrate Cloudinary Cloud Storage to handle image uploads.*
     - Endpoint:
       - POST /api/upload - Upload images to Cloudinary Storage.

-19. Contact Form
+16. Contact Form
     - User Story: *As a user, I can submit a contact form to get support or make inquiries.*
     - Endpoint:
       - POST /api/contact - Submit a contact form request.